 Our Dun & Bradstreet number, or DUNS number as it is known, is 202926218

-KPMG completes Drexel’s annual review and tax filings.
+KPMG completes Drexel’s annual audit and tax filings.

 Harrison Pensa provides legal counsel to Drexel Industries.